 Experience the finest battles of the Napoleonic era in 3D

 Napoleon takes Galeries Montparnasse by storm with an absolutely epic virtual reality experience!
-This sensational immersive experience is sure to enthral even the youngest visitors, plunging them into the history of the greatest battles of the Napoleonic era.
+This sensational immersive experience will enthral even the youngest visitors, plunging them into the history of the greatest battles of the Napoleonic era.
 The staff meeting before the Battle of Austerlitz, the charge of the cuirassiers, or the icy atmosphere of the Berezina: taking part in key moments in history has never been so exhilarating!

 📍Location: Les Galeries Montparnasse, 22 rue du départ (Paris 15), 75015